BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

     * [Integral Calculus through Data and Modeling Specialization](https://www.coursera.org/specializations/integral-calculus-data-modeling)
 * [Calculus I with Precalculus: A One-Year Course](https://www.amazon.com/Calculus-I-Precalculus-One-Year-Course-dp-0618568069/dp/0618568069/ref=mt_other?_encoding=UTF8&me=&qid=1621531863).
 I happen to have this book.
 Anything similar will be good for warm up.
 * [Khan: Multivariable calculus](https://www.khanacademy.org/math/multivariable-calculus).
 It is not easy to get 100%, and I don't have time to finish all of them.
+* [Simple Parallel Circuits](https://www.allaboutcircuits.com/textbook/direct-current/chpt-5/simple-parallel-circuits/): Reference materials, if want to explore more on KCL, KVL in chapter 7.